apache/trafficcontrol/docs/source/api/v1/deliveryservice_requests.rst

     :infoUrl:             An :ref:`ds-info-url`
     :initialDispersion:  The :ref:`ds-initial-dispersion`
     :ipv6RoutingEnabled: A boolean that defines the :ref:`ds-ipv6-routing` setting on this :term:`Delivery Service`
-    :lastUpdated:        The date and time at which this :term:`Delivery Service` was last updated, in :rfc:`3339` format
+    :lastUpdated:        The date and time at which this :term:`Delivery Service` was last updated, in ISO-like format
     :logsEnabled:        A boolean that defines the :ref:`ds-logs-enabled` setting on this :term:`Delivery Service`
     :longDesc:           The :ref:`ds-longdesc` of this :term:`Delivery Service`
     :longDesc1:          The :ref:`ds-longdesc2` of this :term:`Delivery Service`